 You will learn to perform a wide variety of procedures and functions including prevention/public education, detection and management of oral conditions, esthetic improvement, restoration, correction, reconstruction and surgery.

-In place of the first two years of the full four year program, you will attend a summer session of DENT 497.0, Essential Dentistry Skills.
+In place of the first two years of the full four year program, you will attend a spring session of DENT 497.0, Essential Dentistry Skills.
 From there, you will join third year dentistry students and complete the regular program.

 After completing the International Dental Degree Program, you will be eligible to sit the National Dental Examining Board of Canada (NDEB) examinations, which are required for licensure in Canada.

-Essential Dentistry Skills
+DENT 497.0 Essential Dentistry Skills

 Oral Radiology, Orthodontics, Periodontics, Operative Dentistry, Pedodontics, Removable Prosthodontics, Fixed Prosthodontics, Diagnosis, Basic Internal Medicine, Endodontics, Oral and Maxillofacial Surgery, Implant Prosthodontics, Dental Practice Management, Oral Pathology, Communication Skills